-Note: The items that failed above simply failed to reset because they were already at factory default settings and had never been configured, so that no file of configuration settings for the particular service was ever created, and there was nothing for the "sysconf config factoryReset" command to do in those cases.
+It occurs simply because some of the configuration items might already be at factory default settings and had never been configured.
+For example, not everybody configures NTP or SNMP.
+Therefore, no file of configuration settings for the particular service was ever created, and there was nothing for the sysconf config factoryReset command to do in those cases.
+This sometimes happens in integration laboratory environment.